afetiu/DynamicFilter/README.md

 # DynamicFilter

-A lightweight .NET library for filtering data.
+A lightweight .NET Core library for filtering data.
 Purposed to be used mostly to filter datatables

 How To Use: